0xb1tByte/0xb1tbyte.github.io/_posts/2024-03-18-Structured-Exception-Handler-Part2.md

 </div>

 > This linked list operates conceptually as a stack.
 The first record to be called is the last record to be added to the list.
-The SEH chain grows and shrinks as layers of exception handlers in a program change due to subrou- tine calls and nested exception handler blocks.
+The SEH chain grows and shrinks as layers of exception handlers in a program change due to subroutine calls and nested exception handler blocks.
 For this reason, SEH records are always built on the stack.

 <div dir="rtl" markdown="1">